-- 1) Parties must file and exchange proposed jury questions and instructions before trial in accordance with the deadline set forth in the Trial Preparation Order. - 2) Each proposed question, instruction, or definition should include a citation to the authority supporting it. - 3) The proposed charges need not include the boilerplate instructions required by TEX.
+- 1) Parties must file and exchange proposed jury questions and instructions before trial in accordance with the deadline set forth in the Trial Preparation Order. - 2) Except for the materials required by TEX.
+R. CIV.
+P. 226a, each proposed question, instruction, or definition should include a citation to the authority supporting it. - The proposed charges need not include the boilerplate instructions required by TEX.
 R. CIV.
 P. 226a, pt.
 III; the Court will include those instructions as a matter of course. - 4) The Parties should also email courtesy copies of their proposed questions and instructions in Microsoft Word format to the Court Coordinator at: Alex_Garibay@justex.net.